 Other current standard works covering the spectrum of international law include:

-The Encyclopedia of Public International Law (Oxford University Press, 2013) (EPIL) is the comprehensive encyclopedia on the subject.
+The Max Planck Encyclopedia of Public International Law (Oxford University Press, 2020) (EPIL) is the comprehensive encyclopedia on the subject.
 The articles in the EPIL are written by experts in the areas of law covered and are accompanied by bibliographies on the topic of the article.
-These bibliographies are outdated in part but can provide an excellent springboard for basic research.
+These bibliographies can become outdated rather quickly but provide an excellent springboard for basic research.

 Other useful encyclopedias include:

-- Parry and Grant Encyclopedic Dictionary of International Law (Oxford University Press, 2009)
+- Parry and Grant Encyclopaedic Dictionary of International Law (Oxford University Press, 2009)